-We had one more good clean out before the end of the year (we still had so much stuff) and we then settled into organizing Little Guy’s room.
+We had one more good clean out and declutter before the end of the year (we still had so much stuff) and we then settled into organizing Little Guy’s room.
 It is now June, Little Guy is two months old, and I am doing another purge – just less extreme this time.
 Most of the items in our house we regularly use or get heavily used when in season (coats, boots, shorts, etc).

 Looking to clean out your wardrobe?
 I eliminated HALF of mine!
 Check it out!

 Each time we have purged our home of the unnecessary things, we ask ourselves a few simple questions in each room that we sort through.
 These questions serve as guidelines for just about every space.
 I start with our kitchen and work my way to the closets, bedrooms, office, bathroom, and then the living room.

 The rooms this most applies to are the kitchen, kids’ rooms, and living room.
 If a piece of electronic equipment hasn’t worked in years and you haven’t bothered fixing it – it needs to be disposed of.
 Your kid’s toy that is at the bottom of the bin in a thousand tiny pieces should hit the road.
 They probably haven’t played with it in months.
 Kitchen gadgets break and non-stick coatings get scratched off.
 Things that do not work as intended can add stress when you’re trying to whip up a meal for your family.

 If you have a duplicated item, do you use both of them?
 We were most guilty of this in the kitchen.
 We realized we don’t actually use both pasta spoons or colanders at the same time or even close together.
 Another big area of offense is the bathroom.
 I had many beauty products that were half used and duplicated.
 My excuse always was that I lost the first one so had to go buy a second one.